Kitware/vtk-js/Documentation/content/docs/misc_tools.md

 In order to maintain that process each commit message should follow a specific formatting.
-To ensure that formating, we use Commitizen which can be triggered via the following command line.
+To ensure that formating, we use Commitizen which can be triggered via the following command.
 Additional information can be found [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153).

     $ npm run commit

-Then a set of questions will be presented to you like the following ones:
+Then a set of questions will be presented to you:

     $ npm run commit
     cz-cli@2.4.6, cz-conventional-changelog@1.1.5